 During the 1960s, Alphas were often involved in many fraternity, school and community activities.
 One of the more active was Warren "Butch" Orrick.
 Always eager, Butch provided the motivation (and often the "place") for the next event.
 Butch died on July 14, 1990.
 In respect for Butch's high level of participation and academic success, the Warren F. Orrick Memorial Scholarship has been created.

-We are pleased to report our scholarship recipients for 2019-20.
-Interviews were conducted at the UMD Darland Administration Building by a scholarship panel consisting of Alpha Scholarship Chairman Tom Kraus, Alpha Alumni President Mike Dean, Dennis Johnson, and representatives from UMD.
+We are pleased to report our scholarship recipients for 2020-21.
+Selections were conducted by a scholarship panel consisting of Alpha Scholarship Chairman Tom Kraus, Mike Dean, Dennis Johnson, and Tori Seymour from UMD.
 Awards have been awarded to the following recipients: